friendofdog/spring-voice-api/README.md

 ### Setup

 1. Optional: Set up and activate virtual environment, or packages will install globally
-2. `pip install -r dependencies.py`
+2. Use example.env as a template to create .env files for environment variables. test.env is required for `make test` and dev.env is required for `make run`.
-3. `pip install -r dependencies-dev.py`
+3. `pip install -r dependencies.py`
-4. Copy `example.env` to `.env` and populate the environment variables with real values
+4. `pip install -r dependencies-dev.py`

 ### Starting up the app

-`python3 run.py` will start the app in production mode, which is the default for Flask.
-If you want to run the app in `testing` or `development`, set the `FLASK_ENV` environment variable to one of those values.
+`make run` will start the app in production mode.

 ### Testing